What is disposable income?

 Hand Holding Shopping Bags And Credit Card Over Christmas Tree Lights Background Shopping

-Many of us find that our household finances are increasingly stretched.
-Our disposable income seems next-to-nothing and tight budgeting is often necessary to help keep us out of the red.
+Many of us are finding that our household finances are being increasingly stretched.
+Our disposable income seems to be shrinking and tight budgeting is often necessary to help keep us out of the red.
 Establishing the value of your disposable income is a great first step to budgeting success.

 What is classed as disposable income?

 Most people in the UK consider their disposable income to be the amount they have left over after they’ve met all their essential financial obligations.
-For most, this includes taxes, rent or mortgage payments, fuel, utility bills and even food, clothing, and household items.
-However, this is actually called ‘discretionary income.’
+For most, this may include taxes, rent or mortgage payments, fuel, utility bills and even food, clothing, and household items.
+However, this is actually called discretionary income.

+Your disposable income can be spent on necessities, such as food and rent, as well as leisure activities and investments.
 You can spend your discretionary income however you choose.
-It’s your eating-out money, your cinema money and your holiday money.
+It could be your eating-out money, your cinema money or your holiday money.
 It’s the cash you have available for life’s little luxuries!

 How much disposable income should I have?